Author: Amy Nylander

 Read More

 Three new stickers are available to alert police, fire, and emergency medical services of individuals with special needs that may need to be considered, according to an August 6, 2021, press release from the Hennepin County Sheriff’s Office (HCSO).
 The stickers are available to all Hennepin county residents.
 The stickers can be affixed to doors and windows of a home, or vehicle windows.
 Three separate stickers are available: An Occupant May Be Autistic or Special Needs, An Occupant May Have Dementia or Alzheimer’s, An Occupant May Be Deaf or Hearing Impaired.
-Three separate stickers alerting first responders of special needs…
+“These stickers are a simple but effective way to…

 Read More